buildlyio/buildly-cli/README.md

 Command line tool for creating and configuring your buildly application.

-This repository has links to subrepos.
-To pull the latest changes from the subrepos use
+This repository has links to submodules.
+To pull the latest changes from the submodules use:
-'''
+`git pull --recurse-submodules`
-git pull --recurse-submodules
+To commit changes use:
-'''
+`git commit -am 'added DbConnector module`

 ## Getting Started